 To further aid in your home theater setup tasks, make use of all of the available resources provided with your components, such as Quick Start Guides and User Manual.

 1. Make sure you read the owner's manual and illustrations for all your components that outline your connection options.
 Also refer to my Home Theater Photo Connection Gallery for additional illustrations and explanations.
-For some additional component wiring diagrams, check out a useful AV Wiring Guide by Matt Torres, About.com Guide for TV/Video.
+For some additional component wiring diagrams, check out a useful AV Wiring Guide for About.com TV/Video.

 2. Make sure you have the correct audio, video, and loudspeaker connection cables, at the right lengths, to connect everything up.
 If you overlook something, don't panic, you just might need to make an extra trip to Radio Shack; it happens to all of us at some point during the setup procedure.

 3. Don't hesitate to contact customer support for your product or your cable TV provider for further setup tips.